(Photo credit: Stephanie Grossman Photography)

 - Ask for and keep copies of all of your medical records such as lab results

 - Get a second opinion about any important health issue

 Individual advocacy refers to supporting someone when they need help, or trying to find a solution when someone has a problem.
 You likely advocate for other people often in your daily life, but do not think of advocacy as the word to describe your actions.

 Examples of being an individual advocate for others:

 - Helping an elderly neighbor figure out local shuttle and bus schedules so she or he can continue to live independently without driving

-- Contacting the administration after learning a child was bullied at school
+- Contacting school officials after learning a child was bullied at school

 - Practicing or role-playing a difficult conversation that a friend expects to have with her boss